What Is an Orthopaedic Surgeon?

 - Four years of study in medical school

-- Five years of training in an orthopaedic residency at a major medical center
+- Five years of training in an orthopaedic residency

 AAOS does not endorse any treatments, procedures, products, or physicians referenced herein.
 This information is provided as an educational service and is not intended to serve as medical advice.
 Anyone seeking specific orthopaedic advice or assistance should consult his or her orthopaedic surgeon, or locate one in your area through the AAOS Find an Orthopaedist program on this website.